ekumahost/my-complete-high-school-portal/README.md

 This will direct you to the Install list.
 You should carry out these task before starting use.

 # Warning
-we may have written powered by us. do not remove it.. never on earth should you change it to powered by you because you did not write this code. unless you buy us coffee first then you can use it as you like..
+We may have written powered by us. do not remove it.. never on earth should you change it to powered by you because you did not write this code. unless you buy us coffee first then you can use it as you like..

 # Have a problem?
 please feel free to contact us for help and questions.. but please just be a php developer and do not bother us, look around and fix your issue, this portal was build to be very simple to use the datbase already have some dummy data: you will need to shine your eyes and know the ones to remove before running a live production portal trying to login to admin and you cannot find the password, you can easily change the password in the database table (web_users).
 The password is just simple MD5 -- git push origin master.

-# Are we awesome please donate?
-BITCOINS :)
-1DHHPQeggnDcr9NNm6uhhyEcA16GQPa8iJ

-OR USDT (ERC20)
-0x68c62c0c6e5d1e21c448133bccfc7fcb5d244f86

-# Version v3.0 Released - 15th April 2022
+# Version v3.4 Released - 12th Sptember 2023
-For Installation and use of this version, please contact Kastech Network Limited or Visit https://hisp.kastechnet.com/v3 for more Information.
+For Installation and use of this version, please contact Kastech Network Limited or Visit https://hisp.kastechnet.com/v3 for more information.

-To update the current version, do the following update:
+To update the current version v1.0 (if you are using this free version), update the following files from this repo to your current installation. :
     1. /php.files/classes/kas-framework.php
     2. /php.files/classes/encoder.php
     3. /control/cpanel/switch_session.php
     4. control/cpanel/installer.php
     5. /control/cpanel/fancyadmin/* (All the files in fancyadmin)

-This will fix the switch forward issues.
+This will fix the switch-forward issues.

 Feel free to request for the demo of the new version v3 at any time.